 You can set user-defined safety rated maximum stopping time and distance.
-See Description on page 28 and Safety.

 If user-defined settings are used, the program speed is dynamically adjusted to always comply with the selected limits.

 The payload CoG is at the tool flange.

 The graphical data provided for Joint 0 (base), Joint 1 (shoulder) and Joint 2 (elbow) is valid for stopping distance and stopping time: